 Ben Schirmeier '23, Senior Class Representative

 Born in Chevy Chase, Maryland, Ben joined Potomac in 9th grade.
-An active student in the senior class, he is a member of the Visual and Performing Arts - Music Concentration, a Varsity Tennis player, a Steward in the admissions office, a senior class representative, and a Writing Center Tutor at Potomac.
+An active student in the senior class, he is a member of the Visual and Performing Arts - Music Concentration, a Varsity Tennis player, a Steward in the admissions office, President of his class, and a Writing Center Tutor at Potomac.
 In his free time, Ben enjoys spending time with his parents and brother, Cooper, a current 10th grader at Potomac, listening to music, backpacking, and rooting for the Washington Commanders.

 Meaghan Kiernan Sparkman '05, Secretary